ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 of the avr-g++ tool chain.

 When in `Win*`, building the Example chapter02_02 project can accomplished in a cmd window.
-Use a command command such as shown below, where the full path of the pre-installed gcc-avr is listed in its entirety.
+Use a command such as shown below, where the full path of the pre-installed gcc-avr is listed in its entirety.

 ```DOS